rmrt1n/rmrt1n.github.io/src/articles/recursive-ascent/recursive-ascent.md

 term -> INTEGER
 ```

 This grammar defines a language that consists only of additions and subtractions of integers.
-The table below shows the actions an LR parser takes when parsing this input `1 + 2 - 3` according to the grammar above:
+The table below shows the actions an LR parser takes when parsing the input `1 + 2 - 3` according to the grammar above:

 {% table %}